SPRING BLOG/2025

 I would say my dad was most known for his great personality.
 He had a quick wit and fun demeanor.
 He was the most organized man I've ever known.
 And, oh was he opinionated!
 He had advice for you on just about every topic.

 He was a patriot.
 He loved his country, and in the last couple of years of his life we had so much to talk about over the phone.
-I think one of his all-time highlights was going with me to the White House when I played there in December, 2000.
-He was on tour with me that year, selling merchandise in the lobby, and I got an invitation to play the Steinway located underneath the John F Kennedy portrait on Friends and Family Day for Bill Clinton and George W Bush.
+I think one of the all-time highlights of his life was going with me to the White House when I played there in December, 2000.
+He was on tour with me that year, selling merchandise in the lobby, and I received an invitation to play the Steinway located underneath the John F Kennedy portrait on Friends and Family Day for Bill Clinton and George W Bush.
 We were restricted as to whom we could bring with us that day for the performance, but the following day we were invited back and could bring a few guests to have breakfast in the White House Navy Mess.
 He got to come with me that morning, and boy was it ever special.

 My dad was a simple guy . . . never wanted much.
 He had a couple pairs of shoes (brown and black) and a few sport coats that he would trade out with his ties to make the outfit look brand new.
 When he wore out his shoes, he'd re-sole them to save money.
 Although thrifty, he really was quite stylish.
 I've never met a man who had a "favorite color" but my dad's was yellow (later I would learn it was in honor of his own father, who loved the same color).

 Dale began his career in Phoenix where he met and married my beautiful mom Lorraine Mann.
 My mom was the first person to teach him about Jesus and he learned to love the Lord.
 He became a Christian, which had a profound impact on the rest of his life (and ours too).
 After I was born, when I was two years old they moved to Reno for his job in the insurance industry and it was there where they raised their five wonderful children of whom he was so very proud.
 He then spent most of his career as a paralegal at a prominent law firm.
 He became an elder and a song leader in the Reno-Sparks Church of Christ.
-He wasn't just any kind of song leader . . . he was the very best.
+He wasn't just any kind of song leader . . . he was unique and the very best.
 He had a very clear voice, no vibrato, just perfect for song leading.

 Like his dad, he played the ukelele and the banjo.
 He only knew about 10 songs, but he really played them well and when we were really little, during bathtime he'd play and sing for us (and make us laugh).
 To this day, I would bet all of my siblings still know all the words to Five Foot Two, Eyes Of Blue, and When My Sugar Walks Down The Street.
 His mother (Ruth Wales) played ragtime piano, and it was my dad who taught me how to play boogie-woogie styled piano.
 We'd play as a duet team, and he always was better on the right-hand improvisation.
 I don't know how he did it, but he always came up with a new flashy line.
 To this day, I always throw in a little boogie-woogie on my shows (and he always pops into my head).